InfinitePeripherals/QWedge-Android/docs/index.md

     }
 ```

-It is recommended to send this configuration in your activity `onResume()`
+It is recommended to send this configuration in your activity `onResume()` so that your app will be active app that would receive the broadcast intents from QWedge.

 You can also set the Active App Bundle directly in QWedge app, by selecting *Tap for Intent details*, and change the *Active App Bundle*